pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 their numeric computations.
 To run a PyTorch Tensor on GPU, you simply need to cast it to a new datatype.

-Here we use PyTorch Tensors to fit a two-layer network to random data.
+Here we use PyTorch Tensors to fit a third order polynomial to sine function.
 Like the numpy example above we need to manually implement the forward and backward passes through the network:

-.. includenodoc:: /beginner/examples_tensor/two_layer_net_tensor.py
+.. includenodoc:: /beginner/examples_tensor/polynomial_tensor.py

 Autograd